 The seats will still be in a 2-3-2 configuration, which is pretty tight when you consider that economy up there would be in a 2-4-2 configuration.

-Qantas’ new A380 economy class
+Qantas’ new premium economy

 As far as economy goes, the cabin is getting new seat cushions and better inflight entertainment, but otherwise it looks like not much will be changing there.